-The Simpsons is an animated sitcom about the antics of a dysfunctional family called the Simpsons (surprise surprise).
-Homer is the oafish unhealthy beer loving father, Marge is the hardworking homemaker wife, Bart is the ten year old underachiever (and proud of it), Lisa is the unappreciated eight year old genius, and Maggie is the cute, pacifier loving silent infant.Written by
+This is an animated sitcom about the antics of a dysfunctional family.
+Homer is the oafish unhealthy beer loving father, Marge is the hardworking homemaker wife, Bart is the perpetual ten-year-old underachiever (and proud of it), Lisa is the unappreciated eight-year-old genius, and Maggie is the cute, pacifier loving silent infant.Written by

 300 of 365 people found this review helpful.

 Was this review helpful to you?

 | Report this